AdrianMiska/apple-music-rating/README.md

-# Elo Music Rating
+# EloTunes

-A web application for rating music.
-The core idea is to give you a choice between two songs, you choose the one you prefer.
-The songs have an Elo score associated with them which is updated every time you rate a song.
-Over time the Elo score will reflect the songs you like the most, so you can export them to a new, ordered playlist.
+EloTunes is a web application that allows you to rate your music library and discover your favorite songs.
+The app uses an Elo score system to sort your playlists, so you can easily find and listen to your favorite tunes.

 ## Current State

+EloTunes was created by me as a personal project.
 At the moment the application is in its earliest stages of development and barely working.
 I'm still trying things out and adding new features.

-My current priorities are:
-* Design
-* Adding Auth providers
-* Adding Spotify support

 ## Local Development

 If you want to start the app yourself, you will need a MusicKit developer token and edit the Firebase config.

-Run `npm install` and then `npm start`.
+Run `yarn install` and then `yarn dev`.
 The app will then run on port 3000.